 To add a Device Model (excluding Device Models for Type 2 Devices) to the CPL, SEC Appendix Z - CPL Requirements Document requires that the following information is supplied to the Panel:

+For SMETS2+ Devices:

 Each of the required values of attributes of the Device Type e.g. hardware version, Firmware Version); and

 The required Assurance Certificates.

+For SMETS1 Devices:

+Notification from the DCC that the Device Model can be added, which requires that the Device Model has been included as part of at least one entry on the SMETS1 Eligible Product Combinations list.

-The SEC does not constrain who supplies this information to the Panel: it could be the manufacturer, a Supplier, an Other User or an organisation that is not a Party.
+The SEC does not constrain who supplies this information to the Panel for SMEST2+ Devices: it could be the manufacturer, a Supplier, an Other User or an organisation that is not a Party.
 In this document, it is assumed that the organisation notifying the Panel is the manufacturer.

 The manufacturer prepares the Device Model for testing: